Risk budget portfolios with convex Non-negative Matrix Factorization: Evaluation

+In this section, we present the evaluation procedure.
+We evaluate the proposed strategies on two datasets.

+The first universe, see Table \ref{table:dataset1}, consists of daily returns from 2015-08-10 until 2023-03-21 of $d=21$ assets from five asset classes including cryptocurrencies with a total of 2188 daily returns for each asset and is available on \href{http://www.quantlet.de/}{quantlet.de} at \href{https://github.com/QuantLet/EmbeddingPortfolio/}{EmbeddingPortfolio}.
+It is relatively easy to get a long history of daily prices for traditional assets, but not for cryptocurrencies.
+Thus, we selected the cryptocurrencies with the largest market capitalization and longest history as well as the most liquid stock indices, bonds and Forex pairs.
+The prices are collected from the \href{https://blockchain-research-center.de/}{Blockchain Research Center (BRC)} and Bloomberg.
 The crypto market is a decentralized one and operates 24/7 all around the world, Forex is also decentralized and is open 24 hours a day in different part of the world but closed during weekend (typically from 4 p.m.
 EST on Friday until 5 p.m.
 EST on Sunday).
 Moreover, indices cannot be traded, but they can easily be replicated by future contracts or ETFs.
 In the empirical study, we assume that a trader replicates the various indices performances via futures, for example.
 The Future market is regulated and centralized with specific opening and closing time, as for the bond market.
 For simplicity, the price at 4 p.m.
 EST, which corresponds to NYSE closing time, is selected for all assets to compute the daily returns.
 Doing so, price variations of cryptos or Forex during NYSE closing hours are disregarded, which could correspond to the behavior of a traditional portfolio manager in the U.S.

-Finally, the dataset consists of a total of 1382 daily returns for each asset and all data is available on \href{http://www.quantlet.de/}{quantlet.de} at \href{https://github.com/QuantLet/EmbeddingPortfolio/}{EmbeddingPortfolio}.